GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/README.md

 # Documentation on BVS

-The top-level directory `BVS-Documents` provides the next level of information after the `Overview of BESSPIN Voting System` document, about the BVS system’s design and functions.
+The top-level directory [BVS-Documents](BVS-Documents) provides the next level of information after the [Overview of BESSPIN Voting System](Overview-of-BESSPIN-Voting-System.pdf) document, about the BVS system’s design and functions.

-System design documentation is found in the documentation directory (`docs`).
+System design documentation is found in the [docs directory](docs).
 In particular, that directory contains:
  - the [BVS 2020 System Specification](docs/BVS 2020 system specification.md)
  - the [BVS 2020 Protocol Specification](docs/protocol.md)
  - the [Smart Ballot Box Specification](docs/sbb.md)